Phi-Research/BattlecruiserOperational/README.md

 GitHub Tutorial

 Hello humanity,

-The internet realm knows me as Jason Kirura, a caffeine based lifeform.
+This ship is commanded by a caffeine based lifeform.

-The algorithm to navigate this world:
+Universal navigation algorithm:
 Logic.
 Consequences.
 Action.